-The public sector should lead the way by giving community energy priority access to all suitable public land and buildings (including solar on rooftops).
-Where there is a plan for projects to be developed on public land or buildings, best practice community engagement should be followed, including giving communities a suitable length of time to establish local or wider interest to develop projects, come together to organise, secure finance and any required expertise and prepare a bid.
+The public sector should lead the way by giving community energy priority access to all suitable Crown Estate and public land and buildings (including solar on rooftops).
+Where there is a plan for projects to be developed on Crown Estate or public land or buildings, best practice community engagement should be followed, including giving communities a suitable length of time to establish local or wider interest to develop projects, come together to organise, secure finance and any required expertise and prepare a bid.

-Where there is no interest from communities to take forward a 100% community-owned project, tender processes should be designed in such a way that makes it mandatory for all projects on public land and buildings (including solar on rooftops) to have a minimum of 20% community shared ownership.
+Where there is no interest from communities to take forward a 100% community-owned project, tender processes should be designed in such a way that makes it mandatory for all projects on Crown Estate or public land and buildings (including solar on rooftops) to have a minimum of 20% community shared ownership.
 Percentage of community ownership and community impact should be weighted appropriately.
 Again, best practice community engagement and consultation methodologies should be followed in this process.